Waynexia888/Leading-Causes-of-Death-in-the-US/README.md

 # Leading-Causes-of-Death-in-the-US

-The Data Visualization web application was created using node.js, datamaps.js and d3.js
+The Data Visualization web application was created using node.js, datamaps.js, d3.js, Javascript, HTML, CSS

 The dataset consiting of the leading causes of death in the United States of America for a period between 2005-2019 was pulled from data.gov.